Morpheus: The Greek Dream Maker

 The Name Morpheus

-Why, you ask?
-Well, that is because Morpheus is known to produce all the human forms that appear in someone’s dream.
+As Morpheus was known for his ability to shape and mimic human forms in dreams, he gave rise to the term “morphing.”
+He was known to produce all the human forms that appear in someone’s dream.
 As an excellent mimic and shape-shifter, Morpheus could impersonate both women and men.
-From the physical appearance to the constructions of language and use of saying, everything was within the realm of Morpheus abilities.
+From the physical appearance to the constructions of language and use of saying, everything was within the realm of Morpheus’s abilities.

-So, the figure that is generally considered the god of dreams was considered to be the very persons that one would encounter in the dreams itself.
-It could ‘morph’ into any human form that he thought was applicable for the particular situation.
-So Morpheus seems about right.
+So, the figure that is generally considered the god of dreams was considered to be the very person that one would encounter in the dreams.
+He could ‘morph’ into any human form that he thought was applicable to the particular situation.

 The Life of Morpheus

-Through morphing into different persons, Morpheus was allowing his subjects to dream about anything that was remotely related to the human realm.
+By morphing into different persons, Morpheus was allowing his subjects to dream about anything that was remotely related to the human realm.
 However, that is not to say that Morpheus would always induce truthful dreams.
-He is also known to spread false visions every so often.
+He was also known to spread false visions every so often.

 Actually, some might think that the latter would be his usual way of going about inducing dreams in mortals.
 Why?
-Because Morpheus true form was that of a winged demon.
+Because Morpheus’s true form was that of a winged demon.

 That is to say, if he wasn’t morphing into one of his many forms, he was living life as a figure that is by definition not human.
 To what extent can you trust such a figure to induce truthful dreams?

-As suspected, the place of residence for Morpheus would be in the underworld.
+Morpheus resided in the underworld.
 A cave full of poppy seeds was the place where he would shape the dreams of mortals, with the help of his father.

 It is believed that Morpheus lived in the area of the river Styx, one of the five rivers that made up the underworld.
 Styx is generally considered to be the river that was the boundary between the earth (Gaia) and the underworld (Hades).
 Morpheus lived very close to the river, but still in the underworld.